caspergrl/GT-UX-UI-Dec2022-June2023/21-week/02-lesson.md

         * Increase in value of average order amount.
         * Number of items in order increased.

-## 3. Class Do: Identifying Website Success Metrics (10 min)

-* **Go to Slide 15:** Explain that you will run through a series of website examples.
-First, define the website type.
-* **Go to Slide 16:** We’ll begin with the first category: **media/content** websites.
-    * These websites give the user more information about something—maybe information about the business, industry news, articles, videos, or blogs.
-    * **Ask:** How could we define success for media/content sites?
-        * Have students share or guess what they think success metrics would be for this type of website.
-        * Prompt them to respond verbally using the “raise hands” feature in Zoom or the Slack channel.
-        * Note: We can’t know the success metrics for sure, but we can make good guesses about the goals.
-* **Go to Slide 17:** Share examples of metrics we could use to determine success.
+## SLIDE 13
+Review

+## SLIDES 14
+Review

+## SLIDE 15
-* **Go to Slide 18:** The second category is **ecommerce** sites.
+The second category is **ecommerce** sites.
     * These sites sell items for purchase online.
 More specifically, they’re portals that facilitate online transactions of goods and services, including the transfer of funds.
     * **Ask**: How could we define success for ecommerce sites?
         * **Go to Slide 19:** Share the examples.

+## SLIDE 16
-* **Go to Slide 20:** The third category is **lead-generation** websites.
+The third category is **lead-generation** websites.
     * These sites acquire business via name capture.
 A lead-generation website is similar to a digital brochure; it helps consumers get information about the business with the goal of a sale.
     * **Ask**: How could we define success for lead-generation websites?
         * **Go to Slide 21:** Share the examples.

+## SLIDE 17
-* **Go to Slide 22:** The last category is **donation** websites.
+The last category is **donation** websites.
     * A donation website can be considered a one-page sales pitch that gives a user all the information they need to donate to the organization.
 These sites aim to collect donations.
 Their goals are similar to lead-generation websites.
     * **Ask**: How could we define success for donation websites?
         * **Go to Slide 23:** Share the examples.

+## SLIDE 18
-* **Go to Slide 24:** Note that some websites across categories may have similar characteristics.
+Note that some websites across categories may have similar characteristics.
     * For example, Costco.com is both a lead-gen and an ecommerce site.
-They want you to purchase membership _and _products.
-    * Emphasize that it’s essential for designers to understand what type of website they’re working on in order to leverage their design skills to support the organization’s business goals.
+They want you to It’s essential for designers to understand what type of website they’re working on in order to leverage their design skills to support the organization’s business goals.

-## 4. Instructor Do: UX/UI Design Portfolio Users (10 min)
+## SLIDE 19
+Review

+## SLIDES 20-23
-* **Go to Slides 25-26:** Ask students: Who is the target audience for our design portfolio?
+Who is the target audience for our design portfolio?
-    * Possible answers:
         * Hiring managers
         * Recruiters
         * Potential clients
         * Potential future teammates
         * Junior designers aspiring to be like you

-* **Go to Slide 27-29:** Review quotes from hiring managers on the next three slides and call on students to share what they think hiring managers are looking for in portfolios, based on these quotes.
-    * Below are some of the possible answers they might have, which you might need to help them determine through discussion:
+## SLIDE 24
 “What are hiring managers looking for in portfolios?”
         * Understanding of a design process.
         * Ability to communicate ideas and explain outcomes.
         * Honesty about work contributions and results / trustworthiness.